-As outlined in previous reports, the MRM OGM launched on the 4 February 2021 following a public awareness campaign and the completion of a pilot phase.
+As outlined in previous reports, the MRM OGM (OGM 1.0) launched on the 4 February 2021 following a public awareness campaign and the completion of a pilot phase.
 The OGM had an initial mandate of two years.
 This timeframe was built in to provide an opportunity for reflection on the effectiveness of the system.
-In February 2023, the OGM reached this two-year milestone and MRM has accordingly conducted a review of the functioning of the OGM in conjunction with external human rights expert advisory firm, Human Level.
-As part of the review, significant engagement was conducted with affected stakeholders, including gender specific groups, representatives of OGM 1.0, including the Secretariat, Fact Finding Team, Independent Panel, and the Independent Monitor.
-In addition, civil society organisations operating in the area and other relevant experts were consulted.
+In February 2023, the OGM reached this two-year milestone and MRM accordingly conducted a review of the functioning of the OGM in conjunction with external human rights expert advisory firm, Human Level.
+This resulted in the creation of a new re-modelled OGM ("OGM 2.0") accepting grievances where the alleged harm occurred on or after 1 Janaury 2019.
+An amendment was subsequently made to the OGM protocol such that grievances must be brought within a certain limitation period, to help encourage timely reporting and investigation.
+There are extensions available for certain types of complaint or categories of grievances.
+More information on the development of OGM 2.0 and the transition from OGM 1.0 to OGM 2.0 can be found in Gemfields VPI Annual Report 2023.